-ETS conducts announced, unannounced and undeclared visits to test sites to observe and ensure that the highest standard is being applied to testing environments around the world.
+ETS conducts announced, unannounced and undeclared visits to test sites to observe and ensure that the highest standards are being applied to testing environments around the world.

 4. Instituting and Enforcing Test-taker Rules and Requirements

-On the day of the test, test takers have to go through several security requirements in order to test, including:
+On the day of the test, test takers have to meet several security requirements in order to test, including: